eadlcout/quickstart-ios/crash/README.md

 - [Add Firebase to your iOS Project](https://firevase.google.com/docs/ios/setup).
 - Run the sample on your iOS device or emulator.
-- Trigger a crash, and wait a few minutes to see it in the console
+- Trigger a crash and wait a few minutes to see it in the console.

 Note: You will need Swift 2.2 to run the Swift version of this quickstart.